mudbuddy/mud/readme.md

 - `1.0.2`: Null check on GetPartyTank to prevent Log spam when Tank not in group
 - `1.0.1`: Fix for CR toggle
 - `1.0.0`: Release

+## Planned Updates
+- (Feature) Button in UI for Removing Selected Target (Can already remove by pressing "Delete" key)
+- (Feature) Hotkeys for removing/adding targets to Target List
+- (Bugfix) Fix Anchors for UI Resizing